Double-functorial representation of regular hyperdoctrines: Preliminaries

-in \(\mathbb {A}\), \end{itemize} \footnote{We include \(\phi _{\mathrm {id}_{X_i}}\) in the diagrams for clarity, even though they are identity cells.
-This makes the frames of the squares match appropriately.} \end{definition} {}In order to speak of hyperdoctrines in double-categorical language, we must be able to incorporate adjunctions.
+{}In order to speak of hyperdoctrines in double-categorical language, we must be able to incorporate adjunctions.
 For double categories, the analogous statement of the triangular identities is given through the notion of \emph{conjoint}, but these also come with a dual notion of \emph{companion}: \begin{definition}[{Companions and conjoints}] {}Let \(\mathbb {D}\) be a double category and \(f \colon A \to B\) be a tight morphism in \(\mathbb {D}\).
-A \emph{companion} for \(f\) is a loose morphism \(f^>\colon A \overset {}{\mathrel {\mkern 3mu\vcenter {\hbox {$\shortmid $}}\mkern -10mu{\to }}} B\), together with squares
+A \emph{companion} for \(f\) is a loose morphism \(f^*\colon A \overset {}{\mathrel {\mkern 3mu\vcenter {\hbox {$\shortmid $}}\mkern -10mu{\to }}} B\), together with squares

 such that